WebOrigami/japan-hike-ebook/ReadMe.md

 ## Download the book

-You can find the book in the [japan-hike.epub](japan-hike.epub) file.
+Download the [japan-hike.epub](https://github.com/WebOrigami/ebook-sample/raw/main/japan-hike.epub) file.
 This can be opened in book readers like Apple Books or Calibre, or you can [send it to a Kindle](https://www.amazon.com/sendtokindle) reader.